yeti-switch/doc/en/web-interface/routing/customers-auths.rst

 Src number Field
     Src number Field setting defined where yeti reading Src Number from.
 Available options:

-    - From URI userpart - use From header user part as Src Name
+    - From URI :spelling:ignore:`userpart` - use From header user part as Src Name
     - From URI Display name - use From header display name as Src Name

 Src rewrite rule/Src rewrite result